The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 This simply means a layer of material that will allow excess water within the ecosystem to drain away from the substrate, protecting the plants from rotting.

-Where can I buy drainage?
+Where can I buy terrarium drainage?

-Substrate
+3. Substrate

 Your main substrate layer is, basically, soil.